 - Transfer the dough to a flat surface and start kneading it.
 The dough is quite sticky initially, so you might need to add a small amount of flour to prevent it from sticking to the work surface and your hands.

 - After kneading it for a few minutes, the dough will become less sticky.
-Keep kneading the dough until it becomes elastic, no longer sticky, and the surface becomes shiny and smooth.
+Keep kneading the soft dough until it becomes a dough ball that is elastic, no longer sticky, and the surface becomes shiny and smooth.
 This process will generally take between 7 to 10 minutes.

-- Apply some oil to the surface of the dough to prevent it from drying.
+- Apply oil to the dough’s surface to prevent it from drying.

-- Place the dough in an oiled container.
-Cover and let it rest for at least an hour or until the dough is fully relaxed, able to be stretched to paper-thin easily, and will not shrink back.
+- Place the dough balls in an oiled container.
+The resting time is at least an hour or until the dough is fully relaxed.
+It can be stretched to paper-thin easily and will not shrink back.

-The method is slightly different from the above because we have to dissolve the yeast first.
+The method differs slightly from the above because we must dissolve the yeast first.

-- Prepare and mix the dry ingredients, yogurt, and oil as for the baking soda method.
+- Prepare and mix the dry ingredients, yogurt, and oil for the baking soda method.

 - Measure the amount of water required accurately.